mccallka/cleanningdataproject/Codebook.md

 timeBodyGyroMean
 timeBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'
+The complete list of variables of each feature vector is available in 'features_name_type.csv'